Skip to content

 Purpose and Goals

-1. Define the four protocol primitives (Signal, Gate, Channel, Mesh) and their composition rules.
+1. Define the four protocol primitives (Signal, Gate, Agent, Mesh) and their composition rules.

 3. Define gate algebra semantics and built-in gate behavior.